 Today, there are several places you can visit to see for yourself Beatrix Potter's many talents and immerse yourself in her love of the Lake District:

 Wray Castle is pivotal to the story of Beatrix Potter.
-It was here that the Potter family stayed on their very first trip to the Lake District and became friends with Canon Hardwick Rawnsley.
+It was here that the Potter family stayed on their very first trip to the Lake District and became friends with the local vicar, Canon Hardwick Rawnsley.
 He was to have a lasting impact upon the young Beatrix.

 From here, it’s an easy drive to Hawkshead, where you will find the Beatrix Potter Gallery.
 Beatrix’s husband, William Heelis, worked here as a solicitor and land agent.
 Nowadays, the building houses many of Beatrix’s original watercolours for her children’s books.

 As an optional detour, take the road towards Coniston and head to Tarn Hows.
 This picturesque beauty spot was bought by Beatrix Potter in 1930 to preserve it from unwelcome development and later given to the National Trust.
 Take an accessible 2-mile walk around this beautiful tarn and look out for the rare Belted Galloway cattle and Herdwick sheep.

 Nearby is Yew Tree Farm – one of Beatrix’s tenanted farms and the most photogenic of all.
 The farm featured as the stand-in location for Hill Top in the film Miss Potter.

 Return to Hawkshead and drive along the west shore of Esthwaite Water.
 At the far end of the lake is a short nature trail based on characters from Beatrix Potter’s books.
 Beatrix sketched water lilies here and the lake was the likely setting for The Tale of Jeremy Fisher.